- What We Do

 We will accept more than one proposal at a time from an organization, provided that each proposal is for a separate activity.

-All applicants should submit a Letter of Interest (LOI).
-DIV will review LOI submissions and evaluate them against the criteria outlined in the Annual Program Statement.
+All applicants should submit a Expression of Interest (EOI).
+DIV will review EOI submissions and evaluate them against the criteria outlined in the Annual Program Statement.
 Based on these reviews, DIV will invite select applicants to submit a Full Application

 Stage 1 funding levels range from $25,000 to $150,000 per project.